 Preparations are under way for the NETmundial meeting, which takes place on 23-24 April in São Paolo, Brazil.
-Around 800 participants are expected to attend; many more will participate via remote hubs, which are being set up in regions worldwide.

 Details about the meeting were discussed during Diplo’s March IG webinar last week.
 Hosted by Vladimir Radunovic, the webinar welcomed special guests Raúl Echeberría, executive director of LACNIC and co-chair of NETmundial’s Executive Multistakeholder Committee, and Rodrigo de la Parra, ICANN vice-president, Stakeholder Engagement, Latin America and the Caribbean.

 Mr Echeberría elaborated on the origins of the NETmundial meeting, initiated by Brazil following interventions by President Dilma Rousseff at the 68th UN General Assembly in September 2013.
 Discussions continued during the Bali Internet Governance Forum (IGF), where the meeting took the shape of an international multistakeholder discussion on IG, with a focus on Internet principles and an IG roadmap.

 The aim behind the NETmundial meeting was not to compete with the annual IGF or other processes, but to facilitate and feed into these processes.
 The IGF should remain the centrepiece of global IG landscape, Mr Echeberría said.

 The physical limitations of the São Paulo venue have set the participation limit at 800 people.
 Around 200 representatives of governments and 100 representatives from international organisations including the ITU and UNESCO are expected to attend, together with another 500 participants from civil society, the technical community, the corporate sector, and academia.
 Applications to attend NETmundial in São Paulo, in the form of expressions of interest, were reviewed and prioritised to encourage the participation of as many countries as possible.